 This option is best for people who are interested in investment options like Mutual Fund and with less locking period.
 ELSS stands for “Equity Linked Saving Scheme”.
 As the name suggests, this is an equity fund with a major portion invested in equity or equity-related instruments.

-The scheme helps you save tax by exemption of up to Rs 1.5 lakh from taxable income.
+The scheme helps you save tax by exemption up to Rs 1.5 lakh from taxable income.
 Most importantly with a lock-in period of 3 years, which is the least lock-in period among all other options.
 Remember, the returns are taxable under Long Term Capital Gains Tax (LTCG) though.

 4. NSC (National Saving Certificate):

 An initiative by the government of India, the National Saving certificate is a fixed-income investment and saving bond scheme, attracting people to invest while saving on income tax under section 80C.

-One can get any number of NSCs, but keep in mind, only 1.5 lakh of investment annually can earn the owner the tax savings benefits under the Income Tax Act, 1961.
-The best part about this scheme is the interest earned on the certificates annually, for the 1st 4 years are added back to the initial amount invested (i.e deemed to be reinvested).
+One can get any number of NSCs, but keep in mind, that only 1.5 lakh of investment annually can earn the owner the tax savings benefits under the Income Tax Act, 1961.
+The best part about this scheme is the interest earned on the certificates annually, for the 1st 4 years is added back to the initial amount invested (i.e deemed to be reinvested).
 Due to this, the interest is also eligible for a tax break, subject to the overall annual limit of 1.5 lakh.

 Things you need to keep in mind is, on the maturity of this scheme i.e 5th year, the interest earned is not re-invested hence taxable as per your applicable slab rate.

 5. Life Insurance Premiums:

-As we all know Life Insurance is very impotent for us and our family, to secure their future and to be sure of comfort leaving our family, in case of emergency.
+As we all know Life Insurance is very impotent for us and our families, to secure their future and to be sure of comfort leaving our family, in case of emergency.
 In spite of knowing all this, many of us do not have life insurance.
-Apart from all other advantages, Life Insurance (more specifically, Life Insurance Premium) helps you save tax.
+Apart from all other advantages, Life Insurance (more specifically, Life Insurance Premium) helps you save on tax.